 Community Flyer is our newsletter, distributed to over 33,000 homes in the areas surrounding the airport.
 It provides the latest information on our community, environmental and business initiatives and is designed to keep local residents informed of what’s happening at the airport.

 The Independent Consultative Committee (ICC) is the formal body in charge of liaison between East Midlands Airport and our neighbouring communities.
 It operates according to Government guidelines and representatives from local authorities, amenity and user groups meet on a quarterly basis.

 According to the Liaison Group of UK Airport Consultative Committees, an ICC seeks to hold the precarious balance between the interests of civil aviation, of passengers and other users of the airport and of people living in the area, and of the local environment.

 The East Midlands Airport OnSite Network was set up in April 2010 to encourage networking between the many companies that are based on the site.
 The airport is a community in its own right and the network is aimed at bringing that community together.

-The network meets quarterly and gives members the opportunity to share best practice and ideas, and where possible pool resources for a greater outcome.
+The network meets annually and gives members the opportunity to share best practice and ideas, and where possible pool resources for a greater outcome.